| |

 Just south of Anna Maria Island (and connected by a bridge) is Longboat Key.
 I’m partial to Longboat because my family used to start every summer with a trip to Longboat over Memorial Day weekend when I was a kid.

 Longboat Key is by far the most mellow place to stay in this whole area.
 The 10-mile long island is almost entirely residential.
 Think vacation homes, small condos and inns, upscale complexes (but still on the smaller side) plus a couple of beach resorts.
-There are very few shops and restaurants on the island and besides golf and tennis, you won’t find much to do.
-There’s a Publix and a CVS and a few restaurants and that’s about it.

-But that’s kind of what I like about Longboat Key.
-There’s 0 traffic.
-Like it just doesn’t exist.
 There are a lot of beach front accommodations (in a wide range of prices and styles) but none of the places are very big so the beaches are never crowded.
 And no matter where you stay on the island you’re a very quick drive from either Bradenton/Anna Maria Island to the north (plenty of shops, restaurants, things to do, etc.) or St Armand’s Circle and Sarasota to the south which is heavily concentrated with shopping, dining, and attractions.

 You definitely need a car if you’re staying on Longboat Key (anywhere in this area really), but staying on Longboat gives you the best of both worlds getting a peaceful and quiet beach experience but with nearby areas and attractions being easily accessible.

-At the south end of Longboat Key, there’s a bridge over to St Armand’s Key (where you’ll find St Armand’s Circle and TONS of shopping and dining) and Lido Key and from there you’ve got the bridge to Sarasota on the mainland.
+At the south end of Longboat Key, there’s a bridge over to St Armands Key (where you’ll find St Armands Circle and TONS of shopping and dining) and Lido Key and from there you’ve got the bridge to Sarasota on the mainland.

-It’s a long skinny island and I’m not sure there’s a bad place to stay, but I do have one observation: the sand seems to be a little softer and whiter at the southern and northern ends of the island.
-We always used to stay on the south end (the old Colony Beach and Tennis Resort) and stayed more in the middle on this trip and the sand seemed a little coarser and more full of shells.
+We always used to stay on the south end (the old Colony Beach and Tennis Resort) and stayed more in the middle on my last trip and the sand seemed a little coarser and more full of shells.
 Of course it’s all relative though.
 The sand is still pretty great.

 The overall vibe on Longboat Key is interesting.
 You’ll notice a pretty dramatic difference between it and Bradenton/Anna Maria Island.
 Overall, I think the people who stay on Longboat Key tend to be older and in general I would say everything is just a little more upscale.